 Plant spring bulbs in September or October in well-drained soil in sun or dappled shade, about three times as deep as the bulb itself.
 Adding a handful of grit helps drainage in heavy soil.

-Please ask the staff in our Telford garden centre for more information and advice about bulbs for a springtime display.
+Please ask a member of the Lakeside team for more information and advice about bulbs for a springtime display.